mannat4rakesh/WordPress/README.md

 Studio - An instance of Anypoint Studio.
 If you do not use Anypoint Studio for development.

-To use a Salesforce connector in your Mule application, Please add this connector project to your Mule studio and
+To use a Wikipedia connector in your Mule application, Please add this connector project to your Mule studio and

 # Test Project